Soul My Way

-Soul My Way is the seventh album by Jerry Lee Lewis released on the Smash label in 1967.
+Soul My Way is the seventh studio album by American musician and pianist Jerry Lee Lewis, released on Smash in 1967.

 Background

 Jerry Lee Lewis signed with Smash in 1963 and, after four years, Mercury executives did not seem to know what do with him.
 Although he remained very popular in Europe, and a riveting live performer, he enjoyed little chart success.
 Mercury had tried an album of Sun Records remakes (Golden Hits of Jerry Lee Lewis in 1964) and a country-themed album (Country Songs for City Folks in 1965) but they did not come close to recapturing the triumphs Lewis had enjoyed with Sam Phillips.
 Rock and pop music had also changed enormously by 1967, making it more difficult for Mercury to figure out how to market Lewis.
 As Colin Escott notes in the sleeve to the 1995 Mercury compilation Killer Country, by the late '60s "Jerry's idea of rock music was almost ten years out of date.
 In private conversation, he would offer the opinion that the Beatles should go back across the Atlantic at a slow walk, but no amount of posturing could turn back the clock."